sil-car/ProjectPlanHtmlLinux/README.md

 ## How to Use

 - Click on the "Code" button above and choose "Download ZIP".
-- Extract the "ProjectPlan..." files into `~/Paratext8Projects/cms`.
+- Extract the "ProjectPlan..." files from the `cms` folder into `~/Paratext8Projects/cms`.
 - Start Paratext9 and find the new entry in the Project Menu:
   ![image](menu.png)